 Waiting Lists, Lettings and Mutual Exchanges

-Please note, all waiting lists are currently closed.
+Please note: All waiting lists are currently closed.

-However, if you are a current Estuary tenant and you have an urgent need to move due to domestic abuse, medical needs or similar, please contact us and we will discuss options with you.
+However, if you are a current Estuary Housing Association tenant and you have an urgent need to move due to domestic abuse, medical needs or similar, please contact us and we will discuss options with you.

 We can begin to start lettings again and we are working with the local authorities to find the best way to set this up.
 We are going to be doing as much as we can virtually, so please keep this in mind and support us in this new way of working.

-Mutual Exchanges - Reopening 1st July
+Mutual Exchanges - Now Open.

 Supporting Social Distancing

 Following government guidelines, we are working towards having videos of the homes available for applicants to view.
 This will keep contact and travel to a minimum.
 We will send tenancy agreements and other documents electronically where we can, and will discuss this over the telephone.

 Please note: Because of the coronavirus situation, we can only carry out accompanied viewings if they are absolutely necessary.

 How you apply for our general needs rented housing will depend on your circumstances and the type of home you are looking for.
 We have a contract with the Local Authorities (Councils) called ‘nomination agreements’.
 This means we have to allocate a percentage of our empty homes to people from their waiting lists.
 You will need to contact your local council's housing department and complete one of their application forms to be nominated by them for one of our properties.
 The council will explain how their housing register and nominations system operates, as these are all different.

 Most councils operate a choice based lettings scheme.
 Once you have been accepted onto their housing register, you will be advised which property types you can bid on.
 You can then bid for these types of homes being advertised.
 The bidder with the highest priority under their scheme will be nominated to us.